Energy & Climate Initiatives

 - Program staff will make an effort to assign interns to work sites nearest to their residence.

-- Interns will dedicate between 10-24 hours per week to the program during the semester, depending on availability and funding
+- Interns will dedicate between 15-30 hours per week to the program, depending on availability and funding

 - Interns will report to GVC staff on a weekly basis to discuss program updates and learning objectives